 Tonga's steep increase in obesity, diabetes and cardiovascular disease are the most important health problems for Tonga.
 An estimated 15 per cent of Tongans aged 25–64 are affected by diabetes; most haven’t been diagnosed and don't realise it can lead to blindness.

-With a small population and a shortage of doctors, Tonga has historically relied on eye nurses and health workers to provide most of the eye care services.
+With a small population and a shortage of doctors, Tonga has historically relied on eye nurses and health workers to provide most eye care services.
 This meant that people with threatening conditions had to wait for visiting outreach teams to receive treatment.

 We began sending outreach teams to Tonga in 2002 to provide eye care services with the long-term goal of training a local Tongan eye care workforce.
 Today there are ten Foundation-trained eye nurses and one doctor.
 Dr Duke Mataka graduated in 2018 and returned to Tonga as a fully qualified eye doctor.